Breaking-News-Delta-Plane-Crash-at-Toro/.github/profile/README.md

 # Breaking News: Delta Plane Crash at Toronto Pearson International Airport

-In a shocking turn of events, a Delta Airlines flight experienced a catastrophic incident upon landing at Toronto Pearson International Airport (YYZ) today.
+In a shocking turn of events, a Delta Airlines flight experienced a catastrophic incident upon landing at Toronto Pearson International Airport  today.
 The **delta plane crash toronto** has sent ripples across the aviation industry, raising questions about aviation safety.

 ## Incident Overview